Fine and Performing Arts

 AP Studio Art and AP Studio Art History have prepared our students to enter art and design programs at many fine colleges, including Rhode Island School of Design, Savannah College of Art and Design, Philadelphia University, Syracuse University, the Art Institute of Chicago, and University of the Arts.

 The Academy of Notre Dame offers three choirs for students.
 At the middle school level, students may audition and be selected to the Middle School Women's Chorale if singing is their passion.
 When students reach the upper school, they can enroll in the upper school chorus "The Notre Dame Nightingales" or may be selected by a yearly audition to participate in the select, "Women’s Chorale."
 Students of all grades may choose to sing in the Academy’s Liturgical Choir, and have the opportunity to cantor at school liturgies throughout the year.

 For students who wish to continue their music education but who do not wish to sing or play an instrument, the Academy also offers a Music Theory course.

 The Academy of Notre Dame’s dance program offers dance to all interested students with varying degrees of dance experience.
 Whether a student has been dancing for years or is a beginner, there is a class for everyone.
-At the high school level, students can take the following performance courses: Introduction to Dance, Dance Appreciation and Performance, or Dance Company.
+At the upper school level, students can take the following performance courses: Introduction to Dance, Dance Appreciation and Performance, or Dance Company.